 - a.
-Water Source - Development of a watering source(s) for livestock when the stream is fenced to exclude livestock.
-More than one watering source may be developed on farms where pipeline and frenching costs would exceed \$3,500; or when crossing roads or streams with pipeline is not recommended.
+Water Source - Development of a watering source(s) for livestock when the qualifying stream is fenced to exclude livestock.
+More than one watering source may be developed on farms where pipeline and trenching costs would exceed \$3,500; or when crossing roads or streams with pipeline is not recommended.
 Development of watering sources may not exceed \$3,500 each for a pond or a well.
 Designated stream crossings for livestock are authorized.
-All water supplies should be a minimum of 25 feet from the exclusion fence and a minimum of 100 feet from the high bank of the stream. - 1) Pond(s).
-This may include placement of a water line through an impoundment dam of an existing pond or reconstruction of ponds that no longer provide adequate livestock water.

-- 2) Well(s) (New and Existing) The following are procedures and guidelines that must be followed if a new or existing well(s) is to be constructed used for livestock watering purposes: - a) The components that will be allowed under each for the upgrade and use of an existing well or construction are of each new well is limited to \$3,500, which include(s) the well drilling, casing, grout, liner, electrical lines from the pump control box to the pump, or upgrading the pump, and miscellaneous well components.
+All water supplies should be a minimum of 25 feet from the exclusion fence and a minimum of 100 feet from the high bank of the qualifying stream. - 1) Pond(s).
+This may include placement of a water line through an impoundment dam of an existing pond or reconstruction of ponds that no longer provide adequate livestock water. - 2) Well(s) (New and Existing).
+The following are procedures and guidelines that must be followed if a new or existing well is to be used for livestock watering purposes: - a) The components that will be allowed for the upgrade and use of an existing well or construction of each new well is limited to \$3,500, which include(s) the well drilling, casing, grout, liner, electrical lines from the pump control box to the pump, or upgrading the pump, and miscellaneous well components.

 Miscellaneous well components include the well cap, drive shoe, inverted bell, cement, fittings, and seals for the well itself. - b) All wells must be constructed or upgraded and registered according to state requirements.
+Any type of state certification fee is not eligible for cost-share.

+b.
+Permanent Water Distribution

-Any type of state certification fee is not eligible for cost-share. - c) Permanent Water Distribution: - 1.)
-Standard Cost-Share reimbursement applies for the pipeline from existing/new well(s) and ponds to tanks. - 2.)
-Tanks are limited to the fields one per field adjacent to the stream, excluded by the WQ10 practice. - b.
+1.)
+Standard Cost-Share reimbursement applies for the pipeline from existing/new well(s) and ponds to tanks.

+- 2.)
+Tanks are limited to one per field adjacent to the qualifying stream, excluded by the WQ10 practice. - c.
 Limited access.
-If it is the least cost alternative, limited access may be authorized to allow controlled access to a stream or pond per landowner request. - c.
-Stream crossing(s). - d.
-Exclusion fence to protect from livestock. - e.
+If it is the least cost alternative, limited access may be authorized to allow controlled access to a qualifying stream or pond per landowner request. - d.
+Stream crossing(s). - e.
+Exclusion fence to protect from livestock. - f.
 Critical Area Planting component.
-Fertility must be applied according to a soil test.
+Fertility must be applied according to a soil test. - g.
+Buffer Exclusion Out of Production - 1) Grazable grassland areas adjacent to the qualifying stream within the buffer are eligible for the out-of-production incentive (See Figure 2). - 2) Grassland fields and narrowly wooded riparian corridor adjacent to the excluded qualifying stream are eligible for the incentive (See Figure 3). - 3) Incentives are not authorized for stream segments within heavily wooded areas exceeding ten acres (See Figure 4).
+Heavily wooded areas exceeding ten acres should be evaluated for a use exclusion practice such as the DFR-5 Woodland Protection Through Livestock Exclusion or N472 Use Exclusion. - 4) Incentives CANNOT be used in conjunction with other incentive practices for the same fenced area.
+The least-cost practice should be utilized ONLY.
+(Ex.
+N472 fencing of an area that includes a stream may not receive the WQ10 out-of-production incentive and the N472-livestock exclusion incentive and vice-versa.)